 If you are claiming jobseeker's allowance (JSA) or universal credit (UC) – you must give your form P45 to the Jobcentre as soon as you claim the allowance.

 They will use this to work out whether you will be entitled to a repayment when you stop claiming or once the tax year ends on 5 April, whichever comes first.

 If you are not claiming JSA or UC and will be unemployed for over four weeks, you will need to fill in ‘form P50 – claim for repayment of tax when you have stopped working’ and send it to HMRC with parts 2 and 3 of your form P45 (or your P45 and details of any post P45 payment) or complete the online version of the form, using Government Gateway.
 You can find more information on reclaiming tax from HMRC in the ‘tax basics section’ of this website.

 Any costs your employer pays to help you adjust to redundancy or to help you retrain or find a new job, including any related travel expenses, are usually exempt from tax.
 Counselling services provided on redundancy might also be exempt.
 There is more information in the section on employment benefits and expenses.

-Tom was made redundant from his job on 1 June 2017.
+Tom lives in England and was made redundant from his job on 1 June 2018.
 He received a redundancy payment of £55,000 with his final pay packet on that day.
 The first £30,000 of the redundancy payment is tax free, so Tom was taxed using his normal tax code on £25,000 of the redundancy payment.
 The redundancy payment, less tax, was paid to Tom with his final wages, which were taxed using his normal tax code.
 He then received his form P45.